Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

     - lan: the longitude of ascending node of &lt;planet&gt;, in degrees
     - mna0: the mean anomaly (at game start) of &lt;planet&gt;, in degrees
     - mnl0: the mean longitude (at game start) of &lt;planet&gt;, in degrees
+    - prot: the sidereal rotation period of &lt;planet&gt;, in seconds
+    - psol: the solar day of &lt;planet&gt;, in seconds
+    - porb: the orbital period of &lt;planet&gt;, in seconds
+    - vesc: the escape speed of &lt;planet&gt;, in m/s
+    - vorb: the current orbital speed, relative to the body being orbited, of &lt;planet&gt;, in m/s
+    - vmin: the apoapsis orbital speed of &lt;planet&gt;, in m/s
+    - vmax: the periapsis orbital speed of &lt;planet&gt;, in m/s

   For example, the string `Ratio(Jool.sma, 0.5)` means "half of Jool's semimajor axis, in meters".
+Time and velocity stats are only available in Custom Asteroids 1.3 or later.
 * A string of the form 'Offset(&lt;planet&gt;.&lt;stat&gt;, &lt;value&gt;)', where &lt;planet&gt;
     and &lt;stat&gt; have the same meanings as above, and &lt;value&gt; is the amount to add to the celestial body's orbital element (units determined by &lt;stat&gt;).
 Again, whitesapce is ignored.
 For example, the string `Offset(Duna.per, -50000000)` means "50,000,000 meters less than Duna's periapsis", or just beyond its sphere of influence.

 The six orbital elements are:
 * `orbitSize`: one of three parameters describing the size of the orbit, in meters.
 This is the only orbital element that must *always* be given.
 Distribution defaults to LogUniform if